 Cadenza in Action!
 Demo.

 My apologies for forgetting to recharge Cadenza after draining its battery the previous night!
-The pulsator’s battery life will get me through 3 to 5 sessions with Cadenza, more than the Stronics’ battery, so that is a plus too!
+(It died toward the end of my vid.)
+This FemmeFunn pulsator’s battery life will get me through 3 to 5 sessions with Cadenza, more than the Stronics’ battery life, so that is a plus too!
 See the speed up, power on/off, and speed down buttons here closer-up.
 I love the sleekly metallic feel of the toy’s handle, Cadenza’s heaviest part:

 I Had to Make It More Real